Attempted assassination of Ronald Reagan: Immediate response

-At the same time, a press conference was underway in the White House Briefing Room.
+At the same time, a press conference was under way in the White House Briefing Room.
 CBS reporter Lesley Stahl asked deputy press secretary Larry Speakes who was running the government, to which Speakes responded, "I cannot answer that question at this time".
-Upon hearing Speakes' remark, Haig wrote and passed a note to Speakes, ordering him to leave the dais immediately.
-Moments later, Haig himself entered the Briefing Room, where he made the following controversial statement:
+Upon hearing Speakes's remark, Haig wrote and passed a note to Speakes, ordering him to leave the dais immediately.
+Moments later, Haig entered the Briefing Room, where he made the following controversial statement: